-The Kindle hasn’t replaced printed books (yet) and airplanes haven’t replaced the previous generation of high-speed travel: the locomotive.
+Updated April 2017 — The Kindle hasn’t replaced printed books (yet) and airplanes haven’t replaced the previous generation of high-speed travel: the locomotive.
 There are still great rail journeys.
-By “great” we mean rail travel that offers such beautiful scenery, you can't take your eyes away from the window.
-A great rail journey should give you opportunities to step out and be part of that landscape, too.
-And the train itself should provide comfort, style and service that make you feel like the royals who once rode the great railroads.
+By "great" we mean rail travel that offers such beautiful scenery you can't take your eyes away from the window.
+A great rail journey should give you opportunities to explore part of that landscape, too.
+And the train itself should provide comfort, style, and service that make you feel like the royals who once rode the great railroads.

-With these modest criteria in mind, here are six of the world's best rail journeys.
+With these modest criteria in mind, here are six rail journeys to consider.

-Orient Express, Paris-Istanbul: The route is the same; the speed is faster.
+Orient Express, Paris–Istanbul: The route is the same; the speed is faster.
 Now, the gold standard of vintage train journeys is just six days long, aboard the Venice Simplon-Orient-Express.
 This stylish 1920s luxury train has opulent, vintage cabins and gourmet cuisine featuring fresh ingredients picked up at stops along the route.
-The Paris–Istanbul trip includes guided tours in Budapest, Sinaia, Bucharest and Varna with three nights on board the train — plus two in top-drawer hotels.
+The Paris–Istanbul trip includes guided tours in Budapest, Sinaia, Bucharest, and Varna with three nights on board the train — plus two in top-drawer hotels.
 Over the hum of the rails, listen for echoes of Agatha Christie’s literary hero Hercule Poirot.

-Canadian Rockies Railroad Tour: Royal Canadian Pacific's seven-day Royal Canadian Rockies Experience spotlights the region's greatest hits — Calgary, Banff, Lake Louise, granite peaks and passes, evergreen forests, and a ride on the Kicking Horse Gondola.
+Canadian Rockies Railroad Tour: Royal Canadian Pacific's signature Royal Canadian Rockies Experience spotlights the region's greatest hits, including Calgary, Banff, Lake Louise, granite peaks and passes, evergreen forests, and a ride on the Kicking Horse Gondola.
 During the seven-day tour, guests stay in luxurious private staterooms, indulge in delicious cuisine, and enjoy the unrivaled scenery of the Rocky Mountains, state parks, and a number of picturesque cities.

-Luxury African Rail Travel: Rovos Rail's Namibia Safari is a 3,400-kilometer trip ona renovated vintage train.
-This nine-day journey from Pretoria includes a visit to the Fish River Canyon, second in size only to the Grand Canyon, a bird’s-eye view of the stunning Namib Desert and a stay at a game lodge on the edge of the Etosha National Park, along with impeccable cuisine and service.
+Luxury African Rail Travel: Rovos Rail's Namibia Safari is a 3,400-kilometer trip on a renovated vintage train.
+This nine-day journey from Pretoria to Walvis Bay includes a visit to the Fish River Canyon, second in size only to the Grand Canyon, a bird’s-eye view of the stunning Namib Desert, and a stay at a game lodge on the edge of the Etosha National Park, along with impeccable cuisine and service.